 - It’s a pilot or a starting point, a way to gain experience, see how it works and set things up in preparation for a larger implementation that is actually planned as part of an documented and approved business/security strategy.
 (NB Reason 1 =/= Reason 2)

-- Markedly different information risks and hence information security requirements in various parts of the organization e.g. international businesses with conflicting legal and regulatory compliance obligations, or large organizations comprised of multiple, largely independent, companies/operating units.
+- Markedly different information risks and hence information security requirements in various parts of the organisation e.g. international businesses with conflicting legal and regulatory compliance obligations, or large organisations comprised of multiple, largely independent, companies/operating units.

 - Lack of time – there’s an urgent need to “get certified” and a certificate is all that matters right now.

 - It’s too risky to go for a full-scope implementation – “we might not pass the certification audit (because we only fully control the in-scope part)”

 - Political constraints e.g. if information security is seen by management as an IT matter, so it’s IT’s problem and IT can do what it likes so long as no one else is affected.

 - Skunk-works i.e. the in-scope area is implementing the ISMS secretly, under the radar of senior management in general, for various dubious reasons.